 - Envision and name your minimum, medium, and maximal income you hope to get from your work

-- Go through a generative process where you organize the work you do — and learn your average hourly rate
+- Go through a generative process to analyze the work you do — and learn your average hourly rate

 - Imagine how you want to impact your business revenue and the world by ideating a few new strategies and pricing levels